-Hearing loss can have a big impact on your life -- from your work to your relationships and emotional well-being.
-For many people, hearing aids can greatly help, especially if you choose the right ones and get help adjusting to them.
-Here's what you need to know about hearing aids.
+Hearing loss can have a big impact on your life, from your work to your relationships and emotional well-being.
+Hearing aids can make a big difference, especially if you pick the right ones and get help adjusting to them.

 How Hearing Aids Help

-A hearing aid is an electronic device designed to improve your hearing.
-Small enough to wear in or behind your ear, hearing aids make some sounds louder, improving hearing and speech understanding.
-They may help you to hear better when it's quiet and when it's noisy.
+A hearing aid is a battery-powered electronic device designed to improve your hearing.
+Small enough to wear in or behind your ear, they make some sounds louder.
+They may help you hear better when it's quiet and when it's noisy.
 Here’s how they work: